 How to sell a car with a lien

 Selling a car is usually straightforward.
 You either find a private buyer who is willing to pay you a fair price, sell your car to a dealership as a trade-in, or sell it outright to a dealership or car-buying service.
-But when your car has a lien on it, it’s important to understand what it means for your sale.
+But when your car has a lien on it, it can be important to understand what it means for your sale.

-What you need to know to sell a car with a lien
+What to know about selling a car with a lien

 First, let’s go over what a lien is and what it could mean for your car sale.